For daily wit & wisdom, sign up for the Almanac newsletter.

 Have you decked the halls yet?
 Go natural this Christmas!
 It’s time for nature’s greenery to make a comeback.
 Look no further than your backyard and garden for a ready source of interesting foliage, berries, dried flower heads, and seedpods.
-See our ideas straight from nature!
+Discover our ideas, straight from nature!

 If you don’t think it’s worth the effort, check prices online and you’ll find that the green in Christmas refers to the color of money, not the green of nature.
 Take a holiday from spending and think of the store as more of a way to supplement.
 Beauty is everywhere, including outside your own window!